HorizenOfficial/Sidechains-SDK/examples/simpleapp/mc_sc_workflow_example.md

 *If circuit with key rotation:*

-`generateCertWithKeyRotationProofInfo {"signersPublicKeys": [signerPk1, signerPk2, ...], "mastersPublicKeys": [masterPk1, masterPk2, ...], "threshold": 5, "verificationKeyPath": "/tmp/sidechainapp/cert_marlin_snark_vk", "provingKeyPath": "/tmp/sidechainapp/cert_marlin_snark_pk", "isCSWEnabled": true}`
+`generateCertWithKeyRotationProofInfo {"signersPublicKeys": [signerPk1, signerPk2, ...], "mastersPublicKeys": [masterPk1, masterPk2, ...], "threshold": 5, "verificationKeyPath": "/tmp/sidechainapp/cert_marlin_snark_vk", "provingKeyPath": "/tmp/sidechainapp/cert_marlin_snark_pk", "isCSWEnabled": false}`

 Note:
 - `signersPublicKeys` - list of Schnorr public signing keys of certificate Signers generated on step 5;
 - `mastersPublicKeys` - list of Schnorr public master keys of certificate Signers generated separately on step 5 by the same function generateCertificateSignerKey;
 - `threshold` - the minimum set of the participants required for a valid proof creation;
-- `isCSWEnabled` - Its value should be true if the Ceased Sidechain Withdrawal is enabled, false otherwise.
+- `isCSWEnabled` - Its value should be always false.
   Note that generateCertificateSignerKey is called twice, separately for signersPublicKeys and separately for mastersPublicKeys,
 - signersPublicKeys and mastersPublicKeys size should be equal.